rob-blackbourn/blog-react-python/step2/README.md

-# Step 2 - add python
+# Step 2 - Add Python

-Now we have the react app setup with material-ui we can add python.
+Now we have the React app setup with material-ui we can add Python.

-There's a project call [pyodide](https://github.com/pyodide/pyodide) which has compiled python into WebAssembly.
+There's a project call [pyodide](https://github.com/pyodide/pyodide) which has compiled Python into WebAssembly.
 An preliminary npm package has been published, but I had difficulty crating a stable app with it.
 The solution that worked best was to add a `script` tag for the CDN at the end of the `head` of the `public/index.html`.